About Rankquant

 - Per-reviewer z-score normalization.
 For every reviewer we compute their personal mean μu and standard deviation σu, then convert each of their ratings to zu,i = (ru,i − μu) / σu.
 Personal scale washes out; what's left is each reviewer's opinion of relative quality.

-- Empirical-CDF percentile.Every product's CI-floor is ranked against every other product's CI-floor in the database and expressed as a 0–100 percentile.
+- Empirical-CDF percentile.Every product's mean z-score is ranked against every other product's mean z-score in the database and expressed as a 0–100 global percentile.
 A 90 means top 10%.
-Cohort percentile is the same CI-floor re-ranked within same-category, ±20%-price peers.
+The in-cohort percentile is that same z-score re-ranked within same-category, ±20%-price peers — a smaller reference set, not a different calculation.

 Why we start with wines